chocolatey/choco-wiki/How-To-Host-Feed.md

  * Brandon - [Host NuGet Server in Azure](http://netitude.bc3tech.net/2015/01/07/create-your-own-hosted-nuget-server-in-azure/)

 ##### Chocolatey Server Setup
-[Chocolatey Server](https://chocolatey.org/packages/chocolatey.server) is a simple Nuget.Server that is ready to rock and roll.
+[Chocolatey Simple Server](https://chocolatey.org/packages/chocolatey.server) is a simple Nuget.Server that is ready to rock and roll.
 It has already completed Steps 1-3 of NuGet's [host your own remote feed](https://docs.nuget.org/Create/Hosting-Your-Own-NuGet-Feeds#creating-remote-feeds).
 Version 0.1.2 has the following additional adds:

 * Uses same enhanced NuGet that Chocolatey uses so you can see more information in search if you choose to use those things.
 * Allows packages up to 2GB.
 Package size can be controlled through [maxAllowedContentLength](https://msdn.microsoft.com/en-us/library/ms689462(v=vs.90).aspx) and [maxRequestLength](https://msdn.microsoft.com/en-us/library/e1f13641(v=vs.100).aspx).

-Set it up:

- 1. Install the [Chocolatey Server](https://chocolatey.org/packages/chocolatey.server) package - `choco install chocolatey.server -y`
- 1. Configure IIS appropriately for the package.
- 1. Be sure to give the app pool modify permissions to the `App_Data` folder.

-Alternative means of installation?
-If you have [Puppet](https://docs.puppetlabs.com/puppet/), you can take a look at the [chocolatey server module](https://forge.puppetlabs.com/chocolatey/chocolatey_server).
+To set it up, see [[Set up the Chocolatey.Server|How-To-Set-Up-Chocolatey-Server]].

 ## Package Gallery
 This is like what https://chocolatey.org (the community feed runs on).
 It is the most advanced, having both a file store for packages and a database for tracking all sorts of information.